dinhlenguyen/trustsoft-internship/README.md

   - Configuration is stored in **SSM Parameter Store** for easy management.
   - Associated with EC2 instances (Instance A and Instance B) using SSM Associations.
   - Automatically fetches the latest configuration from SSM Parameter Store.
+  - For these metrics SNS notification via email was set up with threshold of 90%

 - **Remote Terraform State**:
   - Stored securely in encrypted S3 with versioning